1970: Company foundation and development of modern guidelines and device types

 2002 HygroMatik was certified according to DIN EN ISO 9001:2000, the extended, customer and process-orientated standard.
 More than ever the customer and customer satisfaction form the focus of self-imposed auditing.

 2005 Maike Nielsen assumed leadership of the HygroMatik board.
 Maike Nielsen has been loyal to the company and involved with the market since 1988 by travelling on behalf of the customers.
 Under her leadership, products, processes and, in particular customer service, were further optimised.
 Consequently they became an important part of HygroMatik's expanded quality policy.

 2000: Expansion of the business portfolio to include the spa and wellness sector

-1995 The following years saw the complete revision of the main device types: Atomisers, electrode and heater element steam humidifiers.
+1995 The following years saw the complete revision of the main device types: atomisers, electrode and heater element steam humidifiers.
 New units were created in all three categories.
 Amongst the electrode steam humidifiers this included the CompactLine (1995), HyLine (1996) and MiniSteam (1997).
-Amongst the heater element steam humidifiers this included the HeaterLine (2005), HeaterCompact (2009), HeaterSlim (2013) and amongst the atomisers, the compact steam injection humidifiers (DDS, 1995), adiabatic high pressure systems (HDS, 2008), adiabatic low pressure systems (LPS, 2010), as well as the multi-way steam manifold (VortexSteam, 2007), to name just a few examples.
+Amongst the heater element steam humidifiers this included the HeaterLine (2005), HeaterCompact (2009), HeaterSlim (2013) and amongst the pressurized steam systems, the compact steam injection humidifier (DDS, 1995) and amongst the adiabatic systems the high- and low pressure systems (HPS, 2008 / LPS 2010), as well as the velocity modules (VortexSteam, 2007).

 2005 HygroMatik created a further foothold in Spa industry.
 Our experience in the air humidification sector was now deployed in the production of steam bath generators.